-Finally, we are proud to announce that in FY23 we had our second year of our Health Professions Internship Program for underrepresented high school and college students in our community.
-Thirty-one interns were given the opportunity to learn about various healthcare professions and healthcare departments during a yearlong internship, providing a community building opportunity between our hospital, local schools, and our community, and contributing towards building community capacity for the future.
+Finally, we are proud to report that in FY24 we had our third year of our Health Professions Program for underrepresented high school and college students in our community.
+Twenty-seven students were given the opportunity to learn about various healthcare professions and healthcare departments during the school year, providing a community building opportunity between our hospital, local schools, and our community, and contributing towards building community capacity for the future.